jordan52/sites/markdown/have-not.md

 “What do you mean?" she asked.

-“Nevermind..."
-I said, "Where we going?"
+“Nevermind."
+I pulled the car away from the curb and said, "Where we going?"

-She pointed toward an apartment complex and said, "That's where Stacy lives.
+We turned a corner and she pointed toward an apartment complex.
+"That's where Stacy lives.
 She's gross.
 I'm like oh my god would it kill you to empty your bathroom trash can once in a while?
 I mean, really, I love sifting through layers of girl gunk looking for that ring I just knocked off the vanity."